Arnaud290/OC_P12/README.md

             Authentication required
             Commercial access:  Modify a event informations only if the commercial user is linked, the user must enter all fields
-                                For a partial modification, the PATCH action is available Support Access:     Modify a event informations only if the support user is linked, the user must enter all fields
+            Support Access:     Modify a event informations only if the support user is linked, the user must enter all fields
-                                For a partial modification, the PATCH action is available Admin access :      Modify a event informations, the user must enter all fields For a partial modification, the PATCH action is available
+            Admin access :      Modify a event informations, the user must enter all fields

         - DELETE http://127.0.0.1:8000/contract/{contract_id}/